Fridolin Wagner

 He has been a youth international for Germany on multiple levels.

 Career

 In January 2017, Wagner joined 3.
 Liga side Werder Bremen II from league rivals FSV Zwickau.

 In May 2019, it was announced he would join SC Preußen Münster for the 2019–20 season having agreed a contract until 2021.
 He followed coach Sven Hübscher who would also join the club from Werder Bremen II in the summer.

+On 30 July 2024, Wagner moved to Emmen in the Netherlands on a two-year deal.